sjn/introducing-se/docs.md

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

+Us their de&shy;fini&shy;tions when pos&shy;sible, and it's not confusing

+\
-If it's difficult to *pin down* a term, then agree to use qualified terms instead
+If it's dif&shy;ficult to *pin down* a term, use quali&shy;fied terms

 [comment]: # (!!!)